TheRenegadeCoder/sample-programs-website/docs/projects/maximum-subarray/algol60/index.md

 {% endraw %}

-Maximum Array Rotation in [ALGOL 60](https://sampleprograms.io/languages/algol60) was written by:
+Maximum Subarray in [ALGOL 60](https://sampleprograms.io/languages/algol60) was written by:

 - rzuckerm